Travel Safety Lessons I Learned After My Phone Was Stolen in Morocco

 This post may contain affiliate links.
 If you purchase through these links, I may earn a small commission at no extra cost to you.
 Thanks for supporting my site!
 See our privacy policy for more information.

-Well, the title pretty much reveals it all.
-On the first day of our trip in Morocco, someone stole my phone.
-It was snatched straight from my pocket in Marrakech, before I even had time to fully process that I had arrived in Africa.
 While this unfortunate incident had the potential to completely derail the trip and leave me bitter, angry, and swearing I would never return, I eventually found moments and opportunities to retrain my thinking.
 Instead of sinking into a “woe is me” spiral, I tried to ask myself, what can I gain from this?
-Read on to find out what I learned visiting Morocco.

 We were on a guided tour of the medina in Marrakech.
 It was our first day, and it was raining heavily, one of those gray, wet days where everyone is walking with umbrellas and their heads down.
 We had barely started our walk through town when we arrived at the Ben Youssef Madrasa and began waiting in line to enter.

 Our guide, Hafid, had an inside line.
-We just needed to get past the crowd, pay, and explore.
+We just needed to get past the crowd, pay and explore.
 Outside the Madrasa a large group of people were waiting making movement slow and chaotic.
-It was the perfect environment for a thief to take advantage of my petite size, the dense crowd, and the umbrella coverage that blocked cameras.
+It was the perfect environment for a thief to take advantage of my petite size, the dense crowd and the umbrella coverage that blocked cameras.

 At some point, he slipped his hand into my coat pocket.
 I did not feel it.
 And just as he stepped away, I found myself trapped between groups of people, unable to move freely.
 Being small didn’t help the situation.
 Looking up and only seeing other bodies towering shifted my thinking to urgently breaking out of the group, not to where my belongings were.